dector/exercism-v3/languages/common-lisp/docs/implementing-a-concept-exercise.md

 ## Step 2: add common files

-    Please refer to the [how to implement a concept exercise document][docs/maintainers/generic-how-to-implement-a-concept-exercise.md]
-    for information on the common files all tracks need.
+Please refer to the [how to implement a concept exercise document][how-to-implement-concept-exercise] for information on the common files all tracks need.

 ## Inspiration